Upstairs, Downstairs

 Guest cast: Edward Underdown (General Nesfield), Miles Bennett (The Telegraph Boy), Ena Baga (Kinema Pianist) [Uncredited: Sarah Whitlock, Christine Cole, Penny Lambrith, Pat Quayle, Sheila Vivian, Gilly Flower, Eunice Bennett, Elizabeth Broom, Kay Clarke, Daphne Davey, Sally Sinclair, Constance Myers, George Hancock, Evan Ross, Leslie Weeks, Nigel Stevens, Colin Barrie, Paul Barton, Reg Lloyd, Jimmy Mac (Extras in cinema)]

-This episode had a working title of Straight from the Horse's Mouth.
+This episode had a working title of Straight From The Horse's Mouth.

 The Beastly Hun